MeDott29/AgenticProjectManager/project_tasks.md

 - **Transformer.js Integration:** Evaluate and integrate transformer.js for model server endpoints to unify backend and client-side inference.
 [Reference: endomorphosis (2025-02-07T05:16:42.619+00:00)]
 - **Documentation & TDD Adoption:** Update and maintain detailed interface documentation and fully adopt TDD practices for new features.
 [Reference: ATH🥭 (2025-01-31T21:41:54.302+00:00)]
 - **CI/CD Pipeline Setup:** Collaborate to establish a robust CI/CD pipeline for automated testing and deployment.

+## Final Checklist
+- [ ] Review team chat discussion in team_chat.md and verify that all points and concerns are reflected in the project tasks.